 In accordance with your authorization, Cobalt Geosciences, LLC has prepared this letter to discuss the results of our geotechnical evaluation at the referenced site.

-The purpose of our evaluation was to provide recommendations for foundation design, stormwater management, pavements, grading, and earthwork.
+The purpose of our evaluation was to provide recommendations for stormwater management, grading, and earthwork.

 Site Description